 "Well, this is the most famous one; it's called Aladdin."
-David proceeding to share the tale of an impoverished young ne'er do well who is conned by an evil sorcerer pretending to be his uncle.
-He tricks Aladdin into the booby-trapped cave of wonders with promises of riches and jewels and Aladdin gets trapped there.
+David proceeding to share the tale of an impoverished young ne'er-do-well who is conned by an evil sorcerer into the booby-trapped cave of wonders with promises of riches and jewels, and the boy is trapped there.
 He has a magic ring, though, and escapes when he releases the genie inside.
 Now, he also has a magic lamp with an even more powerful genie and that's what the evil sorcerer wants.
-But, meanwhile, Aladdin falls in love with the Emperor's daughter and –"
+But, meanwhile, Aladdin falls in love—

 "They stole that from a TV show."
-Willie interrupted.
-David looked up from his book.
-"The part about the genie in the bottle that grants wishes.
-They stole that."
+Willie interrupted, and the child looked up from his book.
+"The part about the genie in the bottle that grants wishes; they stole that."

 Victoria Winters knocked politely and entered the room with a tray which Mrs. Johnson had prepared.
-She sent David away, scolding him for bothering Mr. Loomis when he was so ill.
+The governess dismissed her young charge, scolding him for bothering Mr. Loomis when he was so ill.
 She set the tray on his bedside table and looked away shyly.
-Willie realized at that point he was wearing nothing but briefs and quickly pulled the blanket up.
+Willie realized at that point he was wearing nothing but boxer shorts and quickly pulled the blanket up.
 He was not a modest man by nature, but this bony, bruised body was nothing to show off at present.

 "She also made you this tray.
-Just some broth and juice—that's what the doctor recommended to start with.
+Just some clear broth and apple juice with glucose added—that's what the doctor recommended to start with.
 He said you have to take it slowly."

-"If you don't eat something, you will eventually die.
-I don't think you want that to happen."
+"If you don't eat, you will eventually die; I don't think you want that to happen."

-Vicky held the juice out to him.
-His stomach churned at the smell and his hand trembled so much it splashed onto the covers until she grabbed it back.
+Vicki held the juice out to him.
+His stomach churned at the smell and his hand trembled so much, it splashed onto the covers until she grabbed it back.
 Ever practical and considerate, Miss Winters inserted a bendy-straw into the glass and covered the rest of the opening with her hand to mask the aroma.
-She then held it for him as he took slow, small sips.
+She then held it for him as he took small sips of the sickeningly sweet solution.

-Willie held his hand up when he could take no more.
-His stomach was doing somersaults.
+The young man held his hand up when he could take no more; his stomach was doing somersaults.
 Victoria removed the tray.

 "Let that digest.
 I'll ask Mrs. Johnson to bring you more later."

-"Thanks, Vicky, I mean Miss Winters.
+"Thanks, Vicki, I mean Miss Winters.
 Thanks a lot."